ResponsiblyAI/word-embedding/index.md

 ### In a Nutshell ([see abstract below](#abstract-plain-text-version))

-- In this **90 minutes** workshop, we will explore bias in a word embedding - a **widespread building block** of many machine learning models that work with human languages.
+- In this **90 minutes** workshop, we will explore bias in word embeddings - a **widespread building block** of many machine learning models that work with human languages.
 - Word embeddings have an easy-to-explain representation that allows an **intuitive understanding** of this building block